 An alternative way of imputing the database is to predict the permeability of unknown gases based on data for gases with known permeability.
-As suggested by Alentiev et al., the logarithm gas permeability coefficients $P_i$ and $P_j$ of gases i and j are strongly correlated[30], thus it is plausible to predict the gas permeability of gas i using the permeability data for other gases without requiring any information on the molecular structure of the polymers or experimental conditions.
-The aim of this paper is to accurately impute the Polymer Gas Separation Membrane Database using known gas permeability values in the database with both linear and non-linear ML models so that the imputed Polymer Gas Separation Membrane Database provides a better understanding of previously reported polymers as good candidates for specific gas separations even if the relevant gas permeabilities had not been reported.
-In addition, we will show that the imputation model can be validated against published data that are not included in the database as a test set, indicating that database imputation is a powerful tool for examining the gas permeability of a novel polymer at an initial experimental stage, when not all gas permeability data is available.
+As suggested by Alentiev et al., the logarithm gas permeability coefficients P_i and P_j of gases i and j are strongly correlated[30], thus it is plausible to predict the gas permeability of gas i using the permeability data for other gases without requiring any information on the molecular structure of the polymers or experimental conditions.
+In this paper, we developed both linear and non-linear ML models to "learn" the relationship of permeability of different gases recorded in the Polymer Gas Separation Membrane Database and impute the missing gas permeability in the database using the ML models.
+An overview of the approach is shown in Scheme 1.
+It is possible to uncover additional, but previously unknown, properties of existing polymers in the database.
+We do not aim to discover any novel gas selective polymers in this paper; however, the open-source ML model we present could be used in the future to impute the gas permeability data of novel polymers at an early stage of experimental measurements and thus help to accelerate the identification of polymer membranes worth further experimental investigation.